How Much Should I Feed My Puppy?

 What's Wrong with Dry Food?

-Most commercial dry foods (even the ones recommended by your vet) are high in grains, fillers and preservatives.
-These food sources aren't suitable as a primary energy source for dogs.
+Most commercial dry foods (even the ones recommended by your vet) are high in grains, fillers, and preservatives.
+These food sources aren't suitable as the primary energy source for dogs.
 Many dry foods are irradiated to kill pathogens.
-A process which changes the nutrient profile and has been linked to neurological issues in pets.
+A process that changes the nutrient profile and has been linked to neurological issues in pets.

 Tinned wet food is highly processed and cooked at very high temperatures, destroying many of the natural nutrients in the food.
 They also tend to be high in sodium and fats derived from low-quality sources.